dfithian/haskell-style-guide/README.md

 ## Introduction

-This document is intended to be used as a reference for Haskell style and usage within the TVision Insights ecosystem.
+This document is intended to be used as a reference for Haskell style and usage.
 It covers a range of topics, from libraries and language features to style and usage.

 ## Build System